 Understanding the total disease burden of violence in family medicine clinics is challenging because of limitations in the current state of our knowledge.
 No comprehensive national or international epidemiological studies exist to document the total disease burden of all forms of violence, in part because the public health science of violence is at an early stage of development.
 Operational definitions are still evolving, and researchers have generally focused on specific types of violence and used varying methodologies.
-We lack comprehensive national and international public health systems of violence surveillance.
+Comprehensive national and international public health systems of violence surveillance are needed.
 Another factor that complicates family physicians’ understanding of the impact of violence upon their patients’ lives is the fact that family physicians have a well-documented optimistic bias and consistently and dramatically underestimate the number of patients in their own practices who have experienced violence.

 Beyond U.S. borders, rates of violence are high throughout the world.3 Consider, for example, the World Health Organization Multi-country Study on Women’s Health and Domestic Violence, a survey of 24,000 women from 15 urban and rural regions in 10 countries with diverse cultural settings.24 Between 13 and 62 percent of women report physical abuse by an intimate partner while 6 to 59 percent report sexual abuse or rape by an intimate partner.
 The overall prevalence of physical and/or sexual abuse by an intimate partner ranged from 15 to 71 percent.
 Violence in all forms is a significant cause of mortality worldwide.
 In 2000, 1.6 million people died as a result of self-inflicted, interpersonal, or collective violence: 49 percent from suicide, 31 percent from homicide, and 19 percent from war-related violence.3

-Based upon our current understanding of the epidemiology of violence, family physicians cannot predict the total burden of violence in their patient population, but we can draw some conclusions: 1) many patients have experienced one or more forms of violence and trauma; 2) although risk varies among subpopulations, no economic, racial, religious, or other group is immune; and 3) there are important age and gender differences in the types of violence for which people are most at risk.
+Based upon the current understanding of the epidemiology of violence, family physicians cannot predict the total burden of violence in their patient population, but can conclude: 1) many patients have experienced one or more forms of violence and trauma; 2) although risk varies among subpopulations, no economic, racial, religious, or other group is immune; and 3) there are important age and gender differences in the types of violence for which people are most at risk.

 Exposure to violence and abuse has long been associated with adverse health outcomes.
 Caring for patients with trauma histories, sometimes referred to as trauma-informed care, involves understanding the sources of trauma (e.g., interpersonal violence [physical, sexual, and emotional] and neglect, along with community and political violence) and how they interact within and between individuals and relate to health and healthcare utilization.
 Clinicians should also work from an appreciation of the ecological context in which violence occurs, accounting for the overlap and interplay between factors shaping the development and impact of domestic, intimate, interpersonal, neighborhood, community, and social and political violence.